Abuaslamtech/usermanager/README.md

 A modern React-based user management system designed for easy administration of user roles and permissions.
 Built with React, TailwindCSS, and local storage for demonstration purposes.

+## Overview

+User Manager Pro is designed to streamline user management tasks such as adding new users, managing user roles, and tracking active user statuses.
+It’s suitable for small to medium-sized applications where administrators need a quick way to manage users with different permissions.

 ## Key Features 🚀

 - User CRUD operations (Create, Read, Update, Delete)